kacperks/Fractal_Engine/README.md

 Fractal Engine its 3D gameEngine with editor

-Features:
+Features to do:

 * Editor
 * C#,Lua and C++ Support
-* MultiPlatform Bulid
-* 3D animations Support
+* loading 3D models

+Done :
+* Component System
+*

 # Bulid